Skip to main content ] Facebook Twitter Member area

 • Your medication can make your skin more sensitive to UV and lead to worse sun damage outcomes

-However, Heather Walker, Chair of the Skin Cancer Committee for Cancer Council Australia, says that you should always make the effort to protect your skin against harmful ultraviolet (UV) rays.
+However, Heather Walker, Former Chair of the Skin Cancer Committee for Cancer Council Australia, said you should always make an effort to protect your skin against harmful ultraviolet (UV) rays.

-In the 80s, the highly successful sun smart campaign from Cancer Council Australia started, leading to a reduction of melanoma in under 40s age groups.
-But many older people didn’t grow up with the sun smart era and didn’t know how to reduce their risk.
+In the 80s, the highly successful Sun Smart campaign from Cancer Council Australia started, leading to a reduction of melanoma in under-40s age groups.
+However, many older people didn’t grow up in the sun-smart era and didn’t know how to reduce their risk.

 “It is really important to mention that even if damage has been done in the past, you can prevent further damage at any age.”